What are the benefits of beet juice?

 Your body converts nitrate into nitric oxide in the blood which helps to "open up" the blood vessels and normalize blood flow.

 There are other dietary nitrate-rich foods to consider as well as beet juice.
 Dietary nitrates are also abundant in green leafy vegetables, so you want to juice your beet greens as well as the root.
-In fact, mixing your green juicing veggies with beets is a great way to cut the sometimes intensely sweet, rooty flavor of the red "sugar" beet.
+In fact, mixing your green veggies with beets when super juicing is a great way to cut the sometimes intensely sweet, rooty flavor of the red "sugar" beet.

 As we mentioned, for maximum benefits and therapeutic use it is best to

 drink the juice rather than simply eat the beet itself.
 You simply get more